ericroberts/duffel/README.md

 So while Duffel by default gets things out of your environment, you can use it as a general purpose settings drawer.

-Let's say you wanted to actually have a constant called Settings in Duffel.
+Let's say you wanted to actually have a constant called Settings but still take advantage of Duffel.
 You could do something like this:

     class Settings < Duffel
       def self.some_other_awesome_setting
         'awesome setting return value'
       end